EternityForest/SG1/README.md

 The Kaithem gateway software performs host side checking to compensate for this.

 ### radio.receiveDone()
-If we are recieving, return true and go to standby  got a packet.
+If we have a buffered message, return True.
+If we are recieving, return true and go to standby.
 If not, start recieving.

 ### uint8_t radio.decodeSG1()
 Call after getting a packet.
 Returns 1 if message was a real SG1 encoded message on our channel key, and decodes the actual payload into DATA and DATALEN.